wholroyd/default-repository/README.md

 Usage: ./actions.sh [OPTION] (ARGS)
   OPTION            Performs...
   ----------------  ----------------------------------------------------------
-  build             ...a compilation, if required test              ...all tests in order of unit, integration, and functional create            ...a Docker image deploy            ...a Docker image
+  build             ...package restoration and a compilation test              ...all tests in order of unit, integration, and functional create            ...a Docker image publish           ...a Docker image deploy            ...to service fabric

-  universe          ...in order the options: build, test, create, deploy galaxy            ...in order the options: build, test, create

 The following values are required for the given commands: